codecitycrew/aspnetcore-settings/README.md

 # Introduction

-Asp.net Core Settings is an open-source library designed to quickly access and save settings using latest .net core technlogy.
+Asp.net Core Settings is an open-source library designed to quickly access and save settings using latest .net core technology.

 # Get Started